tylim88/FirelordJSDoc/docs/highlights/set.md

 Now here is the interesting thing, in the case of merge set, it will not replace the whole map, instead it will only set the value you see here, which mean `d` will not be deleted.

-A merge set is behaving like update than update itself, another prank API by Firestore!
+A merge set is behaving like real update than update itself, another mind f\* by Firestore!

 ## Merge Fields 🕊️